AntonFagerberg/rackla/README.md

 ```

 ### join
-Returns a new `Rackla` struct by joining the encapsulated elements from two
+Returns a new `Rackla` type by joining the encapsulated elements from two
-`Rackla` structs.
+`Rackla` types.

 Example:
 ```elixir